RaenonX-DL/dragalia-data-parse/README.md

 Currently, there are *no* interactional scripts or CLI exists.

 Instead, there are some express scripts.
-To use them, directly modify the paramters inside.
+To configure them, directly modify the paramters inside.

 > These express scripts will be named as `script_*` where `*` will be the purpose of that script.